NishantBharali/Oralce-Cerner-API/README.md

 # Functionalities
 The project is aimed to develop an app where the user will be able to login and have the option to add/delete/edit project ideas.

+# Requirements
+1. Have maven installed and mvn added to path.
+2. Have an instance of mysql server, prefereably running on localhost:3306

+# Running the code
+1. Import the project from github
+2. Open the application.properties file and modify the database user, password and url as needed.
+3. In the project directory, open terminal and run the command mvn clean package
+4. goto the target directory which must now contain a JAR file.
+5. Run the jar file using java -jar filename.jar
+6. Open Java doc Documentation folder for a doc for all important classes and methods.
+7. Open Jenkinsfile to use pipeline groovy scripts to build, test and deploy the project (both backend and frontend).

 JWT for Authentication and Authorization
 ===========================================